 Why some bird bones make it and others don't

 Fossilization is essentially a race between destruction and burial.
 For bird bones, destruction usually wins.
 Before a bone even has a chance to be buried, it has to survive scavenging, weathering, and physical breakage.
 Field experiments and comparative taphonomy research (taphonomy is the study of what happens to remains between death and fossilization) show that bird bones suffer more damage from carnivores and deteriorate faster from surface weathering than mammal bones in similar environments.
 Fractures, gnaw marks, and tooth punctures from scavengers are common, and what's left after that is often too fragmentary to preserve meaningfully.
+A broader avian fossil preservation analysis notes that, despite birds having hollow, lightweight remains, misconceptions that this alone prevents preservation are incorrect, and that most avian fossils are not preserved under ideal conditions; they commonly experience scavenging, disarticulation, decay, surface weathering, and only then burial and mineralisation bird bones often endure scavenging, weathering, and physical breakage before burial.

 If a bird carcass does reach burial relatively intact, the next challenge is time and mineral access.
 Bone has to be buried quickly enough to slow decay, and then mineral-rich groundwater has to move through the sediment and into the bone's pores before the bone breaks down completely.
 When those conditions align, you get a real fossil.
 When they don't, you get nothing, or at best a fragment.